 The Department of Education may place an institution on provisional certification status if it finds that the institution does not fully satisfy all of the eligibility and certification standards.
 In addition, if a company acquires a school from another entity, the acquired school will automatically be placed on provisional certification when the Department of Education approves the transaction.
 During the period of provisional certification, the institution must comply with any additional conditions or restrictions included in its program participation agreement with the Department of Education.
-If the Department of Education finds that a provisionally certified institution is unable to meet its responsibilities under its program participation agreement, it may seek to revoke the institution's certification to participate in the Title IV programs without advance notice or advance opportunity for the institution to challenge that action.
+If the Department of Education finds that a provisionally certified institution is unable to meet its responsibilities under its program participation agreement, it may seek to revoke the institution's certification.
 In addition, the Department of Education may more closely review an institution that is provisionally certified if it applies for recertification or approval to open a new location, add an educational program, acquire another school, or make any other significant change.
 Students attending provisionally certified institutions remain eligible to receive Title IV program funds.

 We are currently provisionally certified to participate in the Title IV programs on a month-to-month basis.
 The Department of Education issued our current program participation agreement in May 2005, after an extended review following the change in control that occurred in February 2004.
 The Department of Education's 2005 recertification imposed certain conditions on us, including a requirement that we post a letter of credit, accept restrictions on the growth of our program offerings and enrollment, and receive Title IV funds under the heightened cash monitoring system of payment rather than by advance payment.
 In October 2006, the Department of Education eliminated the letter of credit requirement and allowed the growth restrictions to expire, and in August 2007, it eliminated the heightened cash monitoring restrictions and returned us to the advance payment method.
 We submitted our application for recertification in March 2008 in anticipation of the expiration of our provisional certification on June 30, 2008.
-The Department of Education did not make a decision on our recertification application by June 30, 2008 and therefore our provisional certification to participate in the Title IV programs has been automatically extended on a month-to-month basis until the Department of Education makes its decision.
+The Department of Education did not make a decision on our recertification by June 30, 2008 and therefore our provisional certification to participate in the Title IV programs has been automatically extended on a month-to-month basis until the Department of Education makes its decision.
 Since June 2008, we have filed updates with the Department of Education and communicated with Department of Education personnel in order to update our pending recertification application with relevant information, such as our status as a publicly-traded corporation after the initial public offering, the identity of the members of our Board of Directors, and the termination of the voting agreements in January 2011.
-There can be no assurance that the Department of Education will recertify us or that it will not impose restrictions as a condition of approving our pending recertification application or with respect to any future recertification.
+There can be no assurance that the Department of Education with respect to any future recertification.